AraminaLiu/Comp-543-A6/README.md

 2.5 Task 4: Modifying the “Time Warping” RNN to Use a Convolution

 That’s all you have to do to get a C on the assignment.
-Now, to get up into A territory, the next modification that you will make is more substantial.
+Now, to get up into A territory, the next modification that you will make is more substantial.
 In the final task, your goal is to see if you can get any more accuracy using a set of eight convolutional filters.
 The idea is simple.
 Rather an processing one character at a time, you will process ten characters at a time.
 That is, consider the sentence “This is my cool string”.
 You will process not the sequence of characters ‘T’, ‘h’, ‘i’, etc., but instead you will process the sequence of